MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-employee-self-service-request-time-off.md

 ## Add an attachment to an existing request

 When updating an existing time off request, you can add an attachment.
-You can also see all of the related requests for a specific date.
+You can also see all the related requests for a specific date.

 ## View leave balances